-The National Cancer Institute (NCI) and Cancer Research U.K. (CRUK) is convening an invitation-only “Sandpit” workshop (i.e., ideas lab) on October 28-31, 2018, in Potomac, MD.
-Workshop participants will form multidisciplinary teams to generate novel ideas for advancing cancer prevention through the effective implementation of digital health tools.
-They also will receive guidance on applying for seed funding from CRUK to test the feasibility of their ideas.
+The National Cancer Institute (NCI) and Cancer Research U.K. (CRUK) convened an invitation-only “Sandpit” workshop (i.e., ideas lab) on October 28-31, 2018, in Potomac, Maryland.
+Workshop participants formed multidisciplinary teams to generate novel ideas for advancing cancer prevention through the effective implementation of digital health tools.
+They also received guidance on applying for seed funding from CRUK to test the feasibility of their ideas.

 2017 New Grantee Workshop Overview